stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

         }
     ]
 }
-​
 ````

-​
-Now we are going to Launch 3 instances using keypair and the respective security groups:
+Now we are going to Launch 3 instances using keypair and the respective security groups.

-​
-Launching instance with only SSH access and it's name is "zomato-bastion"
+`Launching instance with only SSH access and it's name is "zomato-bastion"`
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 run-instances --image-id ami-0beaa649c482330f7 --instance-type t2.micro --count 1 --key-name MyKeyPair --security-group-ids sg-072fbdd8f5c28ab66 --subnet-id subnet-028a6d96fc96a387b --associate-public-ip-address
 {